kiranbakale/AMI-Readme/docs/environment_advanced.md

 - `/var/opt/gitlab` - Common path for GitLab to store stateful data (e.g. Git Repo data, etc...).
 - `/var/log/gitlab` - Common path for GitLab to store its logs.

+## Gitaly Setups - Cluster or Sharded

+[Gitaly](https://docs.gitlab.com/ee/administration/gitaly/), which is our repo storage backend, can be run in two different ways:

+- [Gitaly Cluster](https://docs.gitlab.com/ee/administration/gitaly/praefect.html) - A HA set up that stores the same copy of data on each Gitaly node with additional performance benefits.
+[Praefect](https://docs.gitlab.com/ee/administration/gitaly/praefect.html#praefect) is additionally deployed in this set up to manage replication and failover.
+- [Gitaly Sharded](https://docs.gitlab.com/ee/administration/gitaly/configure_gitaly.html) - Individual Gitaly nodes that don't offer HA.

+The Toolkit supports setting up both of these setups.
+This is controlled simply by not provisioning the Praefect nodes required in Cluster.
+If these nodes aren't present the Toolkit automatically assumes that the environment is using Gitaly Sharded and will configure in that way.

+:information_source:&nbsp; Attempting to switch an existing environment from using Gitaly Cluster to Sharded or vice versa is not supported in the Toolkit and may lead to data loss.

 ## Advanced Search with Elasticsearch